emmajanedrews/base-template/_posts/2017-09-15-how-can-westminster-strength--conditioning-help-you.md

 Beau opens the gym every morning around 5 a.m. and stays motivated through the members that join him each and every day, no matter how busy their schedule is.
 “This is the first job in my life where I jump up every day and enjoy coming into work,” he explains.
 In his opinion, to run a successful business, you need to have a passion for it.&nbsp;

 There’s always some gym activity that everyone hates, though, and Beau is no different.
-His gym is known for it’s ability to teach people how to squat, but Beau himself doesn’t particularly enjoy that lift.&nbsp;
+His gym is known for its ability to teach people how to squat, but Beau himself doesn’t particularly enjoy that lift.&nbsp;

 If you’d like to live a healthier lifestyle, both mentally and physically, and you think you could benefit from being a part of Westminster Strength & Conditioning, give Beau a call at (540) 454-6697 or visit their website at *[**www.westminsterstrength.com**](http://www.westminsterstrength.com/)* and leave a message.
 They offer a free, week-long trial program, and **if you mention Atlas Premier Realty, they’ll give you a 50% discount for your first month of membership.**&nbsp;